stazay/excel_extractor/README.md

 A further function allows it to use links between these spreadsheets - and extract data from other spreadsheets where there is a matching point of reference.

-Finally, Python can then return a dataframe - which can be used with Pandas, or be written to an Excel workbook for later use.
+Finally, Python can then return a nested list - which can be written to an Excel workbook for later use.

 # Installation